remcoeijsackers/Netlock/README.md

   - Arg1: Interface ('en0')
 - -n nuke hardware: disconnect all interfaces
 - -d denuke hardware: reconnect all interfaces
-- -s open new shell with internet access
 - -m monitor traffic
   - Arg1: Interface
   -  Arg2: Bytes Out limit, 0 if no limit (Interface will be disabled if limit is reached)